JabRef/blog.jabref.org/_posts/2024-08-16-AI-chatting.md

 ## BONUS

 Have you ever considered running a local LLM on your computer while ensuring complete privacy?
 I wrote a tutorial of how to install and use `ollama` and integrate it in JabRef.
+``
 You find more information at the [user documentation](https://docs.jabref.org/ai/local-llm).

 ## Are you curious?

-Try the AI features in our current development version and explore the new functionality.
+Try the AI features in our [current development version](https://builds.jabref.org/main/) and explore the new functionality.

-Thank you for using JabRef and checking out the AI functionality!

 We value your opinion and want to know: What AI features would you like to see in JabRef in the future?
 What LLMs or other integrations would you like in upcoming versions?
 Please show up in our [Feedback forum](https://discourse.jabref.org/c/feedback/3).